callisthenes/euterpe/ENCODING.md

 Paragraphs are marked either by a preceding newline or by two spaces at line-start.
 If a reference begins the line, two spaces _after_ the reference indicates a new paragraph.

 ## Proper names
 Proper names and proper adjectives start with a capital letter.
-No other words, either at sentence or paragraph start, are capitalised.
+No other words, not even at sentence or paragraph start, are capitalised.
 Capitalising only proper names facilitates searching.

 ## Accentuation
 The accentuation rules follow those specified in Goodwin's Greek grammar (1894, §106-146).
-Double-acutes on successive syllables are not permitted.
+Acutes on successive syllables are not permitted.
 Diaereses are placed over vowels that do not form a diphthong with the preceding vowel (Goodwin §9).

 ## Letters
 Iota subscript is preferred to adscript.
 The letter theta θ (Unicode 03B8) is preferred to var-theta ϑ (Unicode 03D1).
 Var-phi φ (Unicode 03C6) is preferred to ϕ (Unicode 03D5).
 Beta is β (Unicode 03B2) not ꞵ (Unicode A7B5) or ϐ (Unicode 03D0).
 Sigma is σ within words (Unicode 03C3) and ς at the end (Unicode  03C2).
 Lunate sigma ϲ (Unicode 03F2) is not used.

 ### Apostrophes
-The apostrophe character in Greek text is the Greek koronis (Unicode IFBD), _not_ the Greek psili (Unicode IFBF).
+The apostrophe character in Greek text is the Greek koronis (Unicode IFBD), _not_ the Greek psili (Unicode IFBF) or closing single quote (Unicode 2019).
 All breathing marks are combined with the letter to which they refer, e.g. ᾽Α is always encoded as Ἀ.